 Research Interests and Experience

-Climate change is occurring more rapidly in the Arctic since the climate of the far North changes at a rapid pace: temperatures rise at more than double the rate compared to the rest of the world, which continues to lead to a decline in snow cover and sea ice extent as the most apparent outcomes.
-Less clear, however, is the wider impact of these changes on Arctic vegetation, permafrost and the exchange of greenhouse gases – not in the least because of complex interactions connecting these processes together.
-I aim to clarify these issues with computer models and to improve these models with what we learn from observations.
+Climate change occurs more rapidly in the Arctic since the climate of the far North changes at a rapid pace: temperatures rise at more than double the global rate, with a strong decline in snow cover and sea ice extent as the most apparent outcomes.
+Less clear, however, is the wider impact of these changes on Arctic vegetation, permafrost and the exchange of greenhouse gases – not in the least because of complex interactions connecting the various processes together.
+In my research, I aim to clarify these issues with computer models and to improve these models with what we learn from observations.